UMCUGenetics/HapSMA/README.md

   runOptions                    run options for singularity cacheDir                      full path to singularity image cache folder

-  Only needed in case of the rebase(calling) method: genome_mapping_index          full path to reference genome minimap2 index (.mmi). guppy_basecaller_path 	full path to guppy_basecaller executable. guppy_basecaller_config 	full path to basecalling model file to be used (.cfg).

   modify {profiles} according to local setttings

+  Only needed in case of the rebase(calling) method: genome_mapping_index          full path to reference genome minimap2 index (.mmi) guppy_basecaller_path 	full path to guppy_basecaller executable guppy_basecaller_config 	full path to basecalling model file to be used (.cfg)
 </pre>

 #### Running ONT workflow